-Fifty percent of all films produced in the United States prior to 1950 have disappeared.
-Ninety percent of classic film prints in the United States are currently in very poor condition.
+It is estimated that 50 percent of all films produced in the United States prior to 1950 have disappeared.
+90 percent of classic film prints in the United States are currently in very poor condition.
 Similarly, much of historic television now exists only on obsolete and deteriorating tape formats.

-"Part of the goal is to make a new print or prints and send them around to show people at museums and film festivals and so on.
-But the main thing is to make a new preprint element—a master positive copy or a dupe negative copy—on modern polyester film that's supposed to last for hundreds of years, and place it in our cold storage vault." — Preservation Officer Robert Gitt, 2005
+"Part of the goal is to make a new print or prints so that they can be circulated and screened for the public at film festivals and screening venues around the world.
+But the ultimate goal is to make a new preprint element—a master positive copy or a dupe negative copy—on modern polyester film that research indicates will last for hundreds of years, and place it in our cold storage vault." — Preservation Officer Robert Gitt

-Film and television preservation and restoration is often labor intensive and an extremely costly endeavor.
+Film and television preservation and restoration is often labor intensive and can be costly.
 The exacting work requires researching the best surviving materials among the world's archives and private collectors, painstakingly comparing and cutting together shots and scenes from diverse sources, repairing splices and perforations, rerecording soundtracks to remove auditory imperfections, tinting silent films in their original colors and restoring faded prints.

 With proper storage, film elements have the ability to survive, without deterioration, for hundreds of years.

-Watch video of Archive Director Jan-Christopher Horak discuss film restoration with TCM host Robert Osborne.
+Watch video of Archive Director Jan-Christopher Horak discussing film restoration with TCM host Robert Osborne.